nscarlyon/rails-angular-project/README.md

 ## Description

 This is a single page angular app that allows users to make a list of works of art.
-The user can search and filter through this list by artist, medium, location, date seen, and school of thought.
+The user can search and filter through this list by artist, medium, location, date seen, and art movements.

 ## Install Instructions

 Type these following commands in your console:
   1. `bundle install`
   2. `npm install`
-  3. `node server.js`
+  3. `rails s`

 ## Contributing